Health Insurance in Wellington

 Wellington Specialist Network

-Wellington's specialist medical community includes approximately 400+ private practitioners across all major medical disciplines.
+Wellington's specialist medical community includes private practitioners across all major medical disciplines.
 Many Wellington specialists maintain dual public-private practices, offering the same expertise available at Wellington Hospital but with substantially shorter waiting times for private patients.
 The capital's specialists are concentrated around Newtown (near Wellington Hospital), CBD locations, and Lower Hutt, ensuring convenient access throughout the region.

-The region's specialist network includes particularly strong orthopedic surgery, general surgery, cardiology, gastroenterology, and oncology services.
-Wellington's position as a medical education center (home to the University of Otago Wellington School of Medicine) ensures specialists maintain cutting-edge expertise and access to latest medical advances.
+The region's specialist network includes particularly strong orthopaedic surgery, general surgery, cardiology, gastroenterology, and oncology services.
+Wellington's position as a medical education centre (home to the University of Otago Wellington School of Medicine) ensures specialists maintain cutting-edge expertise and access to latest medical advances.
 Many Wellington specialists trained internationally or at Auckland's larger medical facilities before establishing Wellington practices, bringing diverse expertise to the capital's medical community.

 Diagnostic and Imaging Services